desultory/ugrd/readme.md

 * `binaries` is a list used to define programs to be pulled into the initrams. `which` is used to find the path of added entries, and `lddtree` is used to resolve dependendies.
 * `paths` is a list of directores to create in the `build_dir`.
 They do not need a leading `/`.

+#### base.cmdline

+If used, this module will override the `mount_root` function and attempt to mount the root based on the passed cmdline parameters.

 ##### symlink creation

 Symlinks are defined in the `symlinks` dict.
 Each entry must have a name, `source` and `target`: